 | Yorkshire Building Society | 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower. |

 Lease extensions in Amble can be a difficult process.
-We recommend you get guidance from a conveyancer and valuer with experience in this area.
+We recommend you secure professional help from a lawyer and valuer well versed in the legislation and lease extension process.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have in-depth market knowledge dealing with Amble lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Amble lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Off the back of lengthy correspondence with the landlord of her leasehold flat in Amble, Amber initiated the lease extension process as the eighty year mark was fast advancing.
-The transaction completed in November 2015.
-The freeholder’s charges were restricted to less than five hundred GBP.
+Off the back of lengthy correspondence with the freeholder of her first floor flat in Amble, Melissa started the lease extension process as the 80 year deadline was rapidly coming.
+The transaction was finalised in September 2007.
+The landlord’s costs were kept to an absolute minimum.